DanielvanDongen/Voice-Assistant-for-Data-Analysis/README.md

 ## Features

-- **Voice-controlled Excel navigation**: Open workbooks, switch between sheets, and navigate through cells with voice commands.
 - **Automated report generation**: The assistant can automatically generate charts, pivot tables, or reports based on existing data.
 - **Voice-driven data analysis**: Users can query and perform calculations through spoken commands, e.g., "Show the sales for the last quarter" or "Create a bar chart for revenue."
-- **Interactive data output**: Analysis results are returned directly into Excel and visualized in real-time.
 - **User-friendly**: Reduces the need for manual Excel interaction, making it particularly helpful for users with limited Excel expertise.

 ## Use Case